-Christopher Norris is a UK-based media executive with 25+ years’ experience of working in book publishing, television, digital media, music and film.
+Christopher Norris is a UK-based media executive with 25+ years’ experience of working in book publishing, television, digital media, music, fashion and film.

 Liza van der Smissen